brookehurford/first-portfolio/README.md

 ####By Brooke Hurford

-The purpose of this project is to showcase my work.x
+The purpose of this project is to showcase my work done at Epicodus.